surma/surma.dev/content/things/react-redux-comlink.md

 const store = createStore(reducer);
 ```

 This `store` variable contains our state container.
-Through this store we can `dispatch()` actions to mutate the state or subscribe to state changes.
+Through this store we can `subscribe()` to state changes or `dispatch()` actions to mutate the state.
 The (important parts of the) store’s interface looks like this:

 ```ts
 interface Store {